thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

 ![image](https://user-images.githubusercontent.com/6425536/179358899-22bfc282-b9af-4d12-b4f5-221c35575027.png)

-> RancherDesktop uses k3s Kubernetes distribution, developed and maintained by SUSE/Rancher.
+> - RancherDesktop uses k3s Kubernetes distribution, developed and maintained by SUSE/Rancher.
-> RancherDesktop provides a single node cluster.
+> - RancherDesktop provides a single node cluster.
 Currently, multi-node support is not available.
-> RancherDesktop also has a Dashboard to view namespace, containers, etc.
+> - RancherDesktop also has a Dashboard to view namespace, containers, etc.

-##### Validate the RancherDesktop created cluster
+##### Verify the RancherDesktop cluster

-  - Launch the RancherDesktop by clicking the icon.
+  - Launch the RancherDesktop cluster by clicking the icon.
-  - It will take few minutes to start the cluster, progress can be seen in the GUI.
+  - It will take few minutes for the the cluster to be up and running, progress can be tracked in the GUI.

 > **Note**
+>
-> The RancherDesktop will use the `rancher-desktop` context.
+> - The RancherDesktop will use the `rancher-desktop` context.
-> In case if you where using DockerDesktop, switch context to `rancher-desktop` using kubectl.
+> - In case if you where using DockerDesktop, switch context to `rancher-desktop` using kubectl.

 - Create the first Pod in the cluster,
      - Open a command prompt and issue `kubectl run pod1 --image=nginx`
      - verify the status using `kubectl get pods`, the status of `pod1` should be running.

 > **Note**
-> - RancherDesktop GUI provides port forwarding option, if we create a service we can easy forward traffic from host laptop.
+> - RancherDesktop GUI provides port forwarding option, if we create a service its easy to forward traffic to and from  host laptop.
-> - I will be using the Linkerd Demo application to install and demonstrate how to access the application using port forward option later.
+> - When setting up the  Linkerd demo app will demonstrate port forwarding and how to access the application using port forward from local host laptop.

 ![image](https://user-images.githubusercontent.com/6425536/179358930-c7528fe7-3f01-44cf-8150-a54bb3c2a2bf.png)